MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/index.md

 - **ERC721**
 - **ERC1155**

-Before using the contract template, you must configure the contract address to use for each chain:
+Before using the contract template, configure the contract address to use for each chain:

 <p align="center">